MolefiMphahlele/Simple_Twitter_Bot/README.txt

-# retrieves word of the day from online dictionaries and post to twitter
+# the script scrapes information regarding word of the day from Merriam-Webster, Urban Dicctionary and Dictionary.com
-# search recent tweets for tweets containig the particualr word of the day
+# then retweets them.
+Additionally the script searches recent tweets to gauge the popularity of the words